-Since 1969, the nearly 100-year-old Manhattan School of Music has been located at the corner of 122nd and Broadway in Morningside Heights, in a building constructed in 1907 for the Juilliard School.
+Since 1969, the 100-year-old Manhattan School of Music has been located at the corner of 122nd and Broadway in Morningside Heights, in buildings constructed in 1910 for the Institute of Musical Art and 1931 for The Juilliard School.

 It is truly an academic and bucolic neighborhood — to the west, we overlook Sakura Park and the Hudson River.
 To the south, our neighbors are Union Seminary and the main campus of Columbia University, and its colleges Barnard and Teacher’s College.
 Across the street, is the Jewish Theological Seminary.
 To the north, is Harlem, and the beating heart of the birth of Jazz.

 MSM is a peaceful and safe area, just a short train ride away from the very center of Manhattan.
 We are conveniently served by the Number 1 subway line at 116th and 125th street, as well as the nearby A, C, and E lines.